 Service businesses have a few realities that chatbots struggle with:

-The customer journey is a loop, not a one off question
+The customer journey is a loop rather than a one-off question

 A booking is a chain of commitments: time, location, provider, price, payment method, policies